 This book was also fast-paced, and I finished it within a day- always a sign of a great book!

 I also loved the ending of this novel.
 After lots of little twists leading up to the ending I thought the book would slowly drift off into a predictable ending (which would have been fine with me, the discovery of the ‘truth’ leading up to the ending was eventful enough!) but I was wrong.
 The ending was so good, the perfect twist and shock knocking Emily and the reader completely off balance and changing everything that had happened just before the very end.

-Have you read this book before?
+What do you think of my review of ‘Feel Me Fall’?
 Has my review convinced you to order a copy or check it out further?
 Do you enjoy reading thrillers?